pingcap/docs/tidb-cloud/tidb-cloud-billing-dm.md

 | 8 RCUs  | 40 MiB/s | 40,000 rows/s|
 | 16 RCUs | 45 MiB/s | 80,000 rows/s|

 Note that all the performance values in this table are maximum performances.
+It is assumed that there are no performance, network bandwidth, or other bottlenecks in the upstream and downstream databases.
 The performance values are for reference only and might vary in different scenarios.

-TiDB Cloud measures full data migration in MiB/s.
+The Data Migration job measures full data migration performance in MiB/s.
 This unit indicates the amount of data (in MiB) that is migrated per second by the Data Migration job.

 The Data Migration job measures incremental data migration performance in rows/s.
 This unit indicates the number of rows that are migrated to the target database per second.
 For example, if the upstream database executes `INSERT`, `UPDATE`, or `DELETE` statements of 10,000 rows in about 1 second, the Data Migration job of the corresponding specification can replicate the 10,000 rows to the downstream in about 1 second.